New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 - Describe the mechanism of injury?

 - Is the pain intermittent or constant?

-- Are there any other symptoms associated with the pain such as spasms, reduced range of motion, edema, diaphoresis, weakness, or changes in skin, nails or hair?
+- Are other symptoms associated with the pain, such as spasms, reduced range of motion, edema, diaphoresis, weakness, or changes in skin, nails, or hair?

 - Does the pain radiate?
 If so, where?

 - Rate the severity of the pain?

 Document the impact the pain has on the patient’s quality of life.
 Ask:

 - Does the pain affect activities of daily living or instrumental activities of daily living?